Radial and Non-Radial Oscillations of Protoneutron Stars with Hyperonic Composition: Results and Analysis

 PNSs undergo a series of evolutionary stages that further influence these oscillation characteristics.
-Each stage—from the high-entropy, neutrino-dominated state to the cooler, neutrino-transparent configuration—introduces changes in the density gradient and compositional profile, thereby affecting the coupling between crustal and core oscillation modes.
+Each stage, from the high-entropy, neutrino-dominated state to the cooler, neutrino-transparent configuration, introduces changes in the density gradient and compositional profile, thereby affecting the coupling between crustal and core oscillation modes.
 Consequently, the frequency separation $\Delta \nu$ not only reflects the static properties of the stellar interior but also serves as a dynamic diagnostic tool for probing the evolving structure of the PNS during its early life.

 \Cref{fig:fM} illustrates how the fundamental radial oscillation frequency, $\nu_0$, of the PNSs varies with stellar mass under different evolutionary conditions.
-Three distinct stages are represented, corresponding to specific combinations of $s_B$ and $Y_l$ and a phase where $Y_{\nu_e}=0$; when the temperature of the stellar matter reaches its peak and begins to cool down towards the formation of cold, catalyzed, and `mature' NS configuration.
+Three distinct thermal stages are represented, corresponding to specific combinations of $s_B$ and $Y_l$, and are compared to the final cold, catalyzed ($T=0$) NS configuration.
 The fundamental frequency, which is sensitive to the star’s internal structure and the underlying EoS, varies with mass as well as the star's thermal and compositional profiles.